Effective Date: May 18, 2020

 - Levy Consulting (Israel);

-- The Myers-Briggs Company Limited (Albania; Andorra; Austria; Belarus; Belgium; Bosnia Herzegovina; Bulgaria; Croatia; Czech Republic; Cyprus; Denmark; Estonia; Finland; France; Germany; Gibraltar; Greece; Greenland; Hungary; Iceland; Ireland; Italy; Kosovo; Latvia; Liechtenstein; Lithuania; Luxembourg; Macedonia; Malta; Moldova; Monaco; Montenegro; Norway; Poland; Portugal; Romania; Russia; San Marino; Serbia; Slovak Republic; Slovenia; Sweden; Switzerland; The Netherlands; Turkey; Ukraine; United Kingdom; Vatican City; and Yugoslavia); and
+- The Myers-Briggs Company Limited (a subsidiary company; Albania; Andorra; Austria; Belarus; Belgium; Bosnia Herzegovina; Bulgaria; Croatia; Czech Republic; Cyprus; Denmark; Estonia; Finland; France; Germany; Gibraltar; Greece; Greenland; Hungary; Iceland; Ireland; Italy; Kosovo; Latvia; Liechtenstein; Lithuania; Luxembourg; Macedonia; Malta; Moldova; Monaco; Montenegro; Norway; Poland; Portugal; Romania; Russia; San Marino; Serbia; Slovak Republic; Slovenia; Sweden; Switzerland; The Netherlands; Turkey; Ukraine; United Kingdom; Vatican City; and Yugoslavia); and

 - Psychometrics Canada, Ltd. (Canada).